BerlinSky/athena-template/README.md

 # Web Application Starter Kit

-### Create a page template: index-base.html
+### Set up the Express server based on the base-page branch

-### Branch: base-page
+### Branch: express-server

-### Design goal:
+### Design goals:
-1. A structure with placeholders for header and footer
-2. A Responsive template
-3. The template suports a fixed header
-4. The template suports a fixed footer
+1. Set up an Express server
+2. Utilize npm start, prestart, and postsrart

 ### Steps to use the starter kit